 Under rules adopted by the Securities and Exchange Commission ("SEC"), Enphase Energy, Inc. (sometimes referred to as "Company," "Enphase," "we," "our," or "us") has elected to provide access to our proxy materials over the internet.
 We are sending a Notice of Internet Availability of Proxy Materials ("Notice") to our stockholders of record.
-All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request a printed set of proxy materials.
+All stockholders will have the ability to access the proxy materials at www.proxyvote.com or request a printed set of proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about April 2, 2019 to all stockholders of record entitled to vote at the annual meeting ("Annual Meeting").
+We intend to mail the Notice on or about April, 2020 to all stockholders of record entitled to vote at the Annual Meeting.